buanzo/weblorean/README.md

 # WebLorean
-A time-travel tool for web admins and IT security people.
+A time-travel tool for web admins and IT security people.In the world of technology.

 ## Introduction